We are an interdiscplinary team of health professionals and are proud to offer patient and family-centred care to our patients living with CF.

 In collaboration with the CF team, Dr. Quon is committed to optimizing the health and quality of life of individuals with CF. To help achieve this goal, he has a mandate to ensure investigator-led research studies and clinical trials are seamlessly integrated into the clinic with the hope that discoveries will directly translate into improved patient care.
 His research focuses on three main themes: 1) Translational Research: to discover a simple blood test that reflects lung disease activity to aid in diagnosing pulmonary exacerbations; 2) Clinical Epidemiology Research: to better characterize chronic medical issues (such as diabetes and kidney disease) specific to the adult CF population so that efforts can be made to reduce their burden; and 3) Quality Improvement Research: to integrate quality improvement practices in the CF clinic to improve disease monitoring, treatment adherence, and health outcomes.

-Cathy MacDonell joined the CF team in 2006 as a project nurse and later that same year became the Clinic Nurse Coordinator.
-Cathy has been at St. Paul’s Hospital for 25 years as a staff nurse, clinical nurse leader and nurse educator.
-Cathy has a Masters Degree in Nursing from University of British Columbia.
-As the CF Nurse Clinic Coordinator, Cathy oversees the day to day operations of the CF Clinic, assists patients in accessing hospital services such as the Home IV Program, is involved with patient and allied health education, and liaises with other health care partners, such as Children’s Hospital and CF Canada.
+Jane Kerr joined the CF team in 2015 upon the retirement of Cathy MacDonell.
+As the CF Nurse Clinic Coordinator, Jane oversees the day to day operations of the CF Clinic, assists patients in accessing hospital services such as the Home IV Program, is involved with patient and allied health education, and liaises with other health care partners, such as Children’s Hospital and CF Canada.

 - April Tanzler, CF Nurse

-April Tanzler has been a Registered Nurse for 10 years and has worked 8 years in Acute Medicine at St. Paul's Hospital.
-New to the Adult Cystic Fibrosis Clinic she is looking forward to working with the CF Community and being part of this specialized interdisciplinary team.
+April Tanzler has been a Registered Nurse for 15 years and worked for 8 years in Acute Medicine at St. Paul's Hospital before joining the Adult Cystic Fibrosis Team.
+She enjoys working with the CF Community and being part of this specialized interdisciplinary team.

 - Kathleen Lee, CF Dietician